Yeh Rishta Kya Kehlata Hai: Impact

-This longest running Hindi soap is the fourth longest-running Indian television soap opera and is still one of the top rated shows.
+This Hindi soap opera is the longest-running Indian television soap opera.
 It was the first Hindi show to cross 2,500 episodes.
 It completed 3,000 episodes on 11 September 2019 creating a history in the Indian television.
 On 1 September 2021, It completed 3500 episodes.
-On 4th March 2023, It completed 4000 episodes successfully.
+On 4 March 2023, it completed 4000 episodes successfully.

-Hina participated in the 'Power of 49' campaign, in which soap opera actors used their influence to urge women to vote.

-Khan was paid with ₹1to 1.25 Lacks per episode as of in 2015 and 2016 making her one of the highest paid Indian television actress.
+Hina Khan participated in the 'Power of 49' campaign, in which soap opera actors used their influence to urge women to vote.
+Khan was paid with ₹1 to 1.25 Lacks per episode as of in 2015 and 2016 making her one of the highest paid Indian television actress.

 In 2020, it became the third most tweeted Indian television show on Twitter.